Florida Self-Defense Laws and Stand Your Ground

 Brancato Law Firm, P.A.

 Florida’s self-defense laws offer some of the strongest protections in the country.
-Yet how those protections apply in real cases varies widely based on the facts and how the evidence is interpreted by police, prosecutors, and judges.
+However, how those protections apply in real cases varies widely based on the facts and how police, prosecutors, and judges interpret the evidence.
 For defendants in Tampa, Hillsborough County, and across the Tampa Bay region, understanding these laws is essential—especially when the stakes involve immunity from arrest, prosecution, or civil liability.

 For a deeper understanding of how trauma affects perception of threat, see our related post on PTSD and Self-Defense.

 Florida’s Stand Your Ground law removes any duty to retreat.
-You may use force—even deadly force—when you reasonably believe it is necessary to stop imminent harm, great bodily injury, or a forcible felony.
+Consequently, you may use force—even deadly force—when you reasonably believe it is necessary to stop imminent harm, great bodily injury, or a forcible felony.

 Self-Defense Against Animal Attacks